Skip to main content

 Education: LeAnn holds National Certifications in Phlebotomy Technician and Medical Assistant.

-LeAnn teaches the daytime Medical Assistant program and is the Coordinator for the CNA program.
+LeAnn teaches the evening and Summer Phlebotomy Technician program.
 Her primary areas of teaching are Anatomy and Physiology, Clinical Procedures, Pharmacology, and Phlebotomy.

 LeAnn enjoys training the students to draw blood, take vitals, and give injections.
 When students graduate from the program, she takes pride in knowing her students can perform the duties in the medical field.